Tirrah Switzer, Product Marketing Manager, Community Brands

 Another avenue to dust off your Code of Ethics is to review your communication regarding your Code of Ethics.
 Take a walk in your prospect and members shoes by verifying that your Code of Ethics is easy to find on your website.
 Also, take a moment to review your new member welcome email and renewal emails for Code of Ethics value statements.

 And, if you haven’t already, give members an avenue to file for violations of your organization’s Code of Ethics.
 Published violation procedures reinforce the validity of your code.
+Learn how YourMembership can help your association establish and communicate clear code of ethics.

 Ready to learn more about what benefits your organizations can offer to retain members?
 Download the Member Engagement and Loyalty Study.